Scarabaeus1031/NEXAH/FRAMEWORK/overview.md

 ## The Flow of Interaction

-Each layer in the system stack feeds into the next, creating a continuous feedback loop that ensures the framework is both dynamic and responsive.
-The flow from **META** to **ARCHY** to **NEXAH** creates a cohesive system where stability and orientation are maintained at every step.
+The layers in the system stack work together in a continuous feedback loop.
+The interaction between **META**, **ARCHY**, and **NEXAH** ensures that the system remains dynamic and responsive:

-- **META → ARCHY**: Defines the foundational rules and stability fields.
+- **META → ARCHY**: Defines the foundational relational structure and stability fields.
-- **ARCHY → NEXAH**: Manages transitions between states and frames.
+- **ARCHY → NEXAH**: Manages transitions between states and frames for better navigation.

-This system stack is what powers the **NEXAH Framework**, allowing it to effectively model complex systems and provide clarity in navigating through them.

 ![Flow of Interaction](./visuals/Flow_of_Interaction.png)

+This flow creates a well-structured and flexible framework that ensures system stability, navigability, and clarity in complex environments.

 ---

 ## Conclusion

-The **System Stack** serves as the backbone of the NEXAH Framework.
-By understanding how each layer interacts and contributes to the whole system, users can better navigate and apply the framework in real-world scenarios.
-This layered approach ensures that the system remains modular, flexible, and capable of addressing a wide range of complex problems.
+The **System Stack** is the backbone of the NEXAH Framework.
+Understanding how each layer interacts and contributes to the overall system allows users to navigate and apply the framework to solve complex problems.
+This approach ensures that NEXAH is modular, flexible, and adaptable to a wide range of applications.

 ---